Our Financial Aid department is ready to guide you through the process and help you explore options to fund your WCU education.

 - Payment plans

+Want personalized guidance?
 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
-Our Financial Aid office uses this information to determine eligibility and provide you with an estimated financial aid offer.
-Your application will determine if you qualify for federal aid programs such as grants, student loans, and the federal work-study program.
+Our office uses this information to provide you with an estimated financial aid offer.
+It’s how we determine if you qualify for federal aid programs, including grants, government loans, and the federal work-study program.

-WCU has a cohort default rate (CDR) of just 0.5%, based on data from fiscal year 2018.
+West Coast University’s 2020 cohort default rate (CDR) is 0.0%.
 The cohort default rate is the percentage of students who defaulted on their loans within three years of when their first payment was due.

 How to Apply

-Here are a few things you need to know about the process for applying for financial aid:
+Here are a few things you need to know about applying for financial aid:

-- The first thing you must do is fill out the FAFSA at fafsa.gov, which becomes available on October 1st of each calendar year.
-(Please use school code 036983.)
+- The first thing you must do is fill out the FAFSA at studentaid.gov.
+You will need our school code: 036983.

 - You must meet all eligibility requirements to qualify for federal student aid.

-- A WCU financial aid officer will determine your eligibility for federal aid programs and help you assess which resources are most ideal for your specific circumstances.
+- A WCU financial aid advisor will determine your eligibility for federal aid programs and help you assess which resources are better for your specific circumstances.

-- You will get an estimated financial aid offer; however, your offer will not be considered final until all requested documentation has been collected and reviewed.
+- You will get an estimated financial aid offer.
+However, your offer will not be final until all requested documentation has been collected and reviewed.

 - If you receive financial aid, you will need to reapply each year by the announced deadlines.